quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 So we swap it with the *first* entry of the array ![Initial Array](images/found-5.png)
 ![Initial Array](images/first-swap.png)

-Thus, we have that our sorted part starts containg one element and the boundary of the unsorted part moves by one element to the right.
+Thus, we have that our sorted part starts containing one element and the boundary of the unsorted part moves by one element to the right.
 ![Initial Array](images/first-sorted.png)
 ####Iteration #2
 The next *smallest element* that we find in the unsorted part is ![Initial Array](images/found-2.png):